Completeness of qufinite ZXW calculus, a graphical language for finite-dimensional quantum theory: Introduction

 \section{Introduction}

-Finite-dimensional quantum theory is a fundamental theory of nature, governing the behaviour of fundamental particles as well as systems composed of them.
-It serves as the backbone of various areas such as quantum chemistry and condensed matter physics as well as quantum information and computation~\cite{nielsenQuantumComputationQuantum2010,coeckePicturingQuantumProcesses2017}.
-Mathematically, finite-dimensional quantum theory is formalized within the compact closed category $\FHilb$~\cite{abramskyCategoricalSemanticsQuantum2004,selingerFiniteDimensionalHilbert2012}.
+Finite-dimensional quantum theory is a fundamental theory of nature, governing the behaviour of fundamental particles as well as complex interactions between such systems.
+It serves as the backbone of various areas such as quantum chemistry and condensed matter physics as well as quantum information and computation~\cite{nielsenQuantumComputationQuantum2010,coeckePicturingQuantum2017}.
+Mathematically, finite-dimensional quantum theory is formalized within the compact closed category $\FHilb$~\cite{abramskyCategoricalSemanticsQuantum2004,selingerFiniteDimensional2012}.
 This category comprises all finite-dimensional Hilbert spaces and linear maps between them.\footnote{In this paper, we omit the $0$-dimensional Hilbert space, as it is not required in our formalism.}